evargast/webpack-react-spectrum/README.md

 This will start the [storybook](https://storybook.js.org/) server listening on port 6006.
 Using storybook to build components is encouraged as it offers more flexibility in the states you start your components with, enforces isolation between components, and makes a more testable set of components.

 ### `npm run generate` || `npm run g`

-Leverages [Plop](https://www.npmjs.com/package/plop) to generate a new component, in addition to generating a new component it will create a `.test.tsx`, `.story.tsx` and `index.tsx`.
+Leverages [Plop](https://www.npmjs.com/package/plop) to generate a new component, in addition to generating a new component it will create a `.test.tsx`, `.story.tsx`, `story.mdx`, `.css` and `index.tsx`.
 Using this command is encouraged to enforce best development practices by always creating tests and stories for each component.

+**Note:** not both of the `.story.(mdx | tsx)` files are required.
+They are both included for your convenience but you can safely remove whichever you don't want to maintain.

+To remove it from the `npm run generate` command, delete the desired file from the `templates` folder and remove the corresponding block from the `plopfile.js` file.

 ---